PowerBiDevCamp/TenantManagement/README.md

 # The Tenant Management Application

+The
+[TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement/tree/main/TenantManagement)
+application is a sample .NET 5 application which demonstrates how to manage service principals within a large-scale Power BI embedding environment with 1000's of customer tenants.
+The problem that this application addresses is a Power BI Service limitation which restricts users and service principals from being a member of over 1000 workspaces.
+If you are implementing app-owns-data embedding in an application which uses a single service principal, Microsoft will only support you in creating up to 1000 workspace.

+The **TenantManagement** application demonstrates how to work around the 1000 workspace limiation by implementing a service principal pooling scheme.
+Here is how it works.
+Each service principal can support up to 1000 workspace.
+Therefore, creating a service principal pool of 10 service principals makes it possible to create and manage 10,000 customer tenant workspaces in a fashion that is supported by Microsoft.

+In addition to implementing a service principal pooling scheme, the **TenantManagement** application also demonstrates how to create and manage a separate service principal for each customer tenant workspace.
+An application design which creates service principals so that there is a one-to-one relationship service principals and customer tenant workspaces is what Microsoft recommends because it provides the greatest amount of isolation especially with respect datasource credentials.

-You can follow the steps in this document to set up the [TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement/tree/main/TenantManagement) for testing.
+You can follow the steps in this document to set up the **TenantManagement** application for testing.
 To complete these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
 You will also need Power BI Service administrator permissions to configure Power BI settings to give service principals to ability to access the Power BI Service API.
 If you do not have a Microsoft 365 environment for testing, you can create one for free by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

 ## Setting up your development environment